AryahCodes/Watchdog-file-sorter/README.md

 🚀 Next Steps
 📁 Move more file types (e.g., .txt, .mp3, .zip)
+Add more folders.
 🛠️ Allow users to customize folder names in a config file 📊 Generate a report on how many files were sorted
+Make it so no files are overwritten if the same name file is downloaded.